modelica/DCPLib/README.md

 See [example](example) for a implementation of a master and slave.

 ## Acknowledgement ##
+- 2019: The library was adopted by MAP DCP as reference implementation.
 - 2018 - 2019: The work on this library was done by the Simulation & Modelling Group of the Leibniz Universität Hannover.
 - 2015 - 2018: The work on this library was done in the contex of the ITEA3 Project ACOSAR (N◦14004) by the Simulation & Modelling Group of the Leibniz Universität Hannover.
 The ACOSAR project was partially funded by the Austrian Competence Centers for Excellent Technologies (COMET) program, the Austrian Research Promotion Agency (FFG), and by the German Federal Ministry of Education and Research (BMBF) under the support code 01lS15033A.